 These early needles were designed to be strong and pointed to facilitate knitting, but used materials that we might think are very strange.
-Today’s needles can be made with a huge range of materials, from plastic, to aluminium, to bamboo, to beautifully coloured wood.
+Today’s needles can be made with a huge range of materials, from plastic, to aluminum, to bamboo, to beautifully coloured wood.

 Even Greek gods and goddesses spun and wove

 Precursors to knitting, spinning and weaving are mentioned throughout oral history.
 One of the most well known tales is that of Arachnae, a mortal woman who was very gifted in the art of weaving (or spinning, as some versions say).
 She foolishly challenged the jealous goddess Athena, and after they competed, Athena cursed Arachnae with melancholy.
 After a time, Arachnae decided that life was too much to bear – but Athena took pity on her and let her live as a spider, so as to weave the rest of her days.
 Arachnae is where we get the scientific term for spider, arachnid!
 I’m sure many or us have a fear of these creatures, which would be called arachnophobia.